-- 14. The reset default price-quality paths applied from 1 April 2013.
-In resetting the price-quality paths in the middle of a five-year period, we applied claw-back so that local lines companies subject to the path would be able to earn a normal return from 1 April 2012 (ie, as if the price reset had been implemented in full on 1 April 2012). - 15.
+The reset default price-quality paths applied from 1 April 2013.
+In resetting the price-quality paths in the middle of a five-year period, we applied claw-back so that local lines companies subject to the path would be able to earn a normal return from 1 April 2012 (ie, as if the price reset had been implemented in full on 1 April 2012).

 Input methodologies are the rules, methodologies, requirements and processes that underpin regulation under Part 4 of the Commerce Act.
-We must apply the Input Methodologies when we set price-quality paths and set information disclosure requirements.
+We must apply the input methodologies when we set price-quality paths and set information disclosure requirements.
 Regulated businesses are also required to apply the input methodologies.
-They are important as they increase certainty about how key inputs to price-quality paths and Information Disclosure requirements will be determined.
-The Input Methodologies cover matters like how assets are to be valued, depreciated and revalued, how we estimate the cost of capital, how tax should be treated, and how common costs should be allocated where businesses provide both regulated and unregulated services. - 16.
+They are important as they increase certainty about how key inputs to price-quality paths and information disclosure requirements will be determined.
+The input methodologies cover matters like how assets are to be valued, depreciated and revalued, how we estimate the cost of capital, how tax should be treated, and how common costs should be allocated where businesses provide both regulated and unregulated services.

 The current default price-quality path is the Electricity Distribution Services Default Price-Quality Path Determination 2020 [2019] NZCC 21 (consolidated as at 20 May 2020).
-It applies for the period 1 April 2020 31 March 2025. - 17.
-These incentive mechanisms are designed to share the benefits of improvements between the local lines companies and their customers so that there is incentive for the local lines companies to improve, while also ensuring that customers benefit from the improvements. - 18.
-Our case register contains the enforcement outcomes we have taken (such as judgments, enforceable undertakings and warning letters), and is available on our website here.
+It applies for the period 1 April 2020 - 31 March 2025.

+These incentive mechanisms are designed to share the benefits of improvements between the local lines companies and their customers so that there is incentive for the local lines companies to improve, while also ensuring that customers benefit from the improvements.

+- range of enforcement responses available to us, and we have used these in response to non-compliance. - 39.
 We set price-quality paths for regulated local lines companies using a methodology that is required to be relatively low-cost.
 Default price-quality paths use a broadly standardised approach.
 If a default price-quality path does not suit the particular circumstances of a business, it can apply for and propose its own 'customised' price-quality path.
 Customised price-quality paths use more business specific information, and rely on more in-depth audit, verification, and evaluation processes.
-Three local lines companies have operated under customised price-quality paths during the period of our analysis:19

-- Orion NZ, for the period 2014 to 2019; - Wellington Electricity, beginning in 2018, and ending with our analysis period in 2021; and - Powerco, beginning in 2018, and continuing beyond our analysis period to 2023.
+Four local lines companies have operated under customised price-quality paths during the period of our analysis: - 39.1 Orion NZ, for the period 2014 to 2019; - 39.2 Wellington Electricity, for the period 2018 to 2021; - 39.3 PowerCo, for the period 2018 to 2023; and - 39.4 Aurora Energy, for the period 2021 to 2026.